 Beyond the benefits to the department, this Seminar offers the following to individual participants, as START Fellows:

-- Each faculty or graduate student member of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2022.
+- Each faculty or graduate student member of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2023.
 Payable as a stipend or award, the expectation would be that these funds would be used at the discretion of the team, to (partially or fully) carry out the change project and fund any personalized professional development needed.
-If parts of projects focus on anti-Black racism, the university also offers additional seed funding beyond what this project provides.

-- For each team, the Sheridan Center will make an award to an undergraduate of $1475 for work conducted during the the January Institute and Spring Term.
+- For each team, the Sheridan Center will make an award to an undergraduate of $1475 for work conducted during the January Institute and Spring Term.
 (University guidelines for UTA work, such as the weekly hourly limit, should be followed.)
-The undergraduate must be eligible to be employed by the university as a student worker (e.g., enrolled in Spring Term 2022).
-SPRINT funding from the College may also be available over Summer 2022.
+The undergraduate must be eligible to be employed by the university as a student worker (e.g., enrolled in Spring Term 2023).
+SPRINT funding from the College may also be available over Summer 2023.
 For questions, please contact [email protected].

 A complete application includes brief responses to questions 1-6, plus a letter as described in item #7: